aaryansaroha98/ARFinger-/README.md

 # Chess Game

-A fully functional chess game with move validation, check prevention, and turn-based gameplay, built using Python and Pygame.
+A fully functional chess game with move validation, check prevention, and turn-based gameplay, built using Python and JavaScript.

 ## Features